W3JDev/Ai-Artisan.v2/docs/PROJECT_RATIONALE_AND_UVP.md

 AI Resume Artisan distinguishes itself through a synergistic combination of advanced AI capabilities, user-centric design, and a focus on actionable outcomes.

 *   **Deep AI-Powered Content Generation & Tailoring:**
-    *   Utilizing Google's powerful `gemini-2.5-flash-preview-04-17` model, our application doesn't just fill templates.
+    *   Utilizing Google's powerful `gemini-2.5-pro` model with its "thinking" capability, our application doesn't just fill templates.
 It actively parses, understands, restructures, and refines raw user input into professional, concise, and impactful resume content.
     *   When a job description is provided, the AI performs sophisticated **content tailoring**, strategically weaving in relevant keywords and concepts to align the resume with the employer's needs.
 This is reflected in the **`tailoringKeywords`** (showing the AI's focus) and **`tailoringStrength`** (assessing the quality of tailoring) outputs, providing transparency and insight.

 *   **Intelligent Job Match Analysis:**